SVern21/Svern21/README.md

 ## 👋 About Me

 - 📚 **Education:** MSc Information Systems Engineering @ KU Leuven
-- 🛠️ **Interests:** Product Engineering, Software Development, Systems Design
+- 🛠️ **Interests:** Product Engineering, Strategy, Product Management
 - 🌱 I’m currently learning to vibe-code some basic apps, with a 0-1 mentality
 - 🤔 **Mindset:** Always open to new experiences and learning opportunities